scp756-221/course-site/docs/tprj/page.md

 ## Introduction

-The term project provides an opportunity for a small group to explore the ideas, apply/observe the principles of the course while gaining hands-on experience through building and observation of a working distributed application.
-This project for CMPT 756 requires a small team (5 members; exceptions subject to approval) working over the course of 9 weeks.
+The term project provides an opportunity for a small group to explore the technologies introduced to date.
+You are to apply and observe the principles of the course while gaining hands-on experience through building, scaling and observation of a working distributed application.
+This project for CMPT 756 requires a small team (5 members; exceptions subject to approval) working over the course of 7 weeks.

-The project comprises 4 stages:
+The project comprises 6 stages:

-1. Propose an application in a domain of your choice and define the interaction/API.
-2. Implement the API using the supplied reference architecture.
+1. Choose your technology platform.
+AWS EKS as introduced by this course is a reasonable choice but if you are interested in exploring alternate Kubernetes platform (e.g., Azure AKS, GCP EKS, etc), you may do so.
+Kubernetes provides a high degree of portability across the various clouds.
+2. Add an additional public microservice.
+The material presented in the assignments repo includes two public microservices ("music" and "user"); you need to add an additional service.
+This can be trivially a clone/derivative of the existing service ("playlist") or something that your team wish to explore (packaging a machine learning model).
-3. Run your application with a load and analyse its behaviour.
+3. Run your application with a load and measure/observe its behaviour.
+4. Scale the load and application and report on your observations/learnings.
-4. Write up a report summarizing your findings.
+5. Write up a report summarizing your findings.
-5. Walk through and describe your application in a video recording.
+6. Walk through and describe your team, approach and application in a video recording.

-On completing this assignment, you will connect the various ideas from the course together including:
+Through this project, you will connect the various ideas from the course together including:

 1. Scrum methodology for a distributed team
 2. Infrastructure as code
 2. Containerized application
-4. The micro-services distributed system architecture pattern (REST)
+4. The micro-services distributed system architecture pattern (using REST)
 5. Test coverage and load testing of your system.